J. D. Gibbs: Racing career

 In July 1991, after college, he became employed with Joe Gibbs Racing, a team his father started in July 1991.
 The team, with only six employees, started racing with Dale Jarrett as the driver in 1992.

 In 1993, Gibbs was a tire changer on the team and was part of the 1993 Daytona 500 winning team.
-In the mid-1990s, J. D. started racing in the NASCAR Camping World East Series, as well as late-model events in North Carolina.
+In the mid-1990s, he started racing in the NASCAR Camping World East Series, as well as late-model events in North Carolina.
 Afterward, he started racing in the Craftsman Truck Series and Busch Series.

 In 1998, Gibbs became president of his father's team.
 After being the president for six years, his father returned to the Redskins after a 12-year hiatus.
 In 2007, he was rejoined with his father, once he retired for the second time.

 Personal life

 Gibbs married his wife Melissa (née Miller), and they had four sons, Joe Jackson, William Miller, Jason Dean II, and Zachary Taylor.
-He was a major contributor and former member of Young Life, a non-denominational Christian organization for adolescents and he was honored with Young Life’s Posthumous Alumni Achievement Award.
+He was a major contributor and former member of Young Life, a non-denominational Christian organization for adolescents and he was honored with Young Life's Posthumous Alumni Achievement Award.
 As a tribute to his legacy, in 2025, Joe Gibbs Racing partnered with Young Life to introduce the number 19 Young Life NASCAR Xfinity racecar, driven by Aric Almirola.